 PLEASE NOTE: We are not currently excepting applications for the Atelier Programs.
-Students wishing to study with the Atelier can do so with Online Classes and Workshops.
+Students wishing to study with the Atelier can do so with Online Classes, Workshops and Mentorships.

 The atelier (French, meaning the workshop or studio of an artist) was common in 19th century Europe where students would typically enter an established artist’s studio for training, often in a classical, academic mode.
 This study took place over the course of many years, building the student’s skills through progressive training in drawing from casts, copying masters, drawing from life, then painting from life.

 Drawing on this tradition, The Landscape Atelier has developed two programs – The Drawing Program and The Drawing-Painting Program- designed to provide students with thorough and rigorous training in landscape drawing and painting.
-Both programs are delivered online with a low residency requirement, which allows students from all over he world to participate.
+Both programs are delivered online with a low residency requirement, which allows students from all over the world to participate.

 The programs are conducted on The Landscape Atelier Class Blog which houses both programs so that students in both programs are able to interact.
 This creates an online classroom/studio that keeps all Atelier students connected.
 Students get feedback quickly on assignments and their questions.
 Video tutorials complement the written content provided.
 Monthly telephone conferences with instructors allow for direct communication and discussion of progress.